-A blockchain node follows the Balance-and-Nonce rules\footnote{Account transfer amount and fees must smaller than the balance recorded on the global state tree, and the transaction nonce must equal to the nonce+1 recorded on the global state tree.} to issue a new transaction and propagate the transaction to other nodes.
-When a user node receives the new transaction, it validates the transaction based on the local global state tree and the rules of the account model.
-If the transaction is valid, the user node stores the transaction into its own local transaction pool.
+In Ethereum, a blockchain node follows the Balance-and-Nonce rules\footnote{Account transfer amount and fees must smaller than the balance recorded on the global state tree, and the transaction nonce must equal to the nonce+1 recorded on the global state tree.} to issue a new transaction and propagate the transaction to other nodes on the network.
+When a user node receives a new transaction, it validates the transaction based on the local global state tree and the rules of the account model.
+If the transaction is valid, the user node stores the transaction into its local transaction pool.
 Before the transaction is packed by a miner node into a new block successfully, it will not be executed.
-Currently, there are approximately 138,000 pending transactions in the Ethereum network.
-However, due to the limitation of the block size, each block can only include about 200 transactions.
+Currently, there are approximately 138,000 pending transactions in the Ethereum MainNet.
+However, due to the limitation of the block size, each block can only include about 200 transactions, and the blocks exceeding the size limit will be rejected.
 The miner node selects a batch of transactions from its local transaction pool and packs them into the block.
-The transactions included in the new block and their order decides the next state of the blockchain.
+The transactions included in the new block and their order decide the next state of the blockchain.

-As show in Fig. \ref{Priority}(a), there are three sequential levels of priorities for transaction selection and ordering in the current Ethereum system.
-For a miner node, the transactions issued by the its local account enjoy the highest priority (called local transaction).
-In other words, in order to save transaction fees and to accelerate its own transactions, the miner node would first pack its own transactions into the new block.
-As for the transactions issued by other nodes, the GAS price \footnote{Each transaction needs to be executed by EVM, and every computational step in EVM is priced in units of GAS.
+As shown in Fig. \ref{Txs_Executing}, there are three sequential levels of priorities for transaction selection and ordering in the current Ethereum system.
+For a miner node, the transactions issued by its local account enjoy the highest priority (i.e., called local transactions as discussed in Appendix \ref{trans}).
+In other words, to save transaction fees and accelerate its transactions, the miner node would first package its local transactions into the new block.
+As for the transactions issued by other nodes, the GAS price\footnote{Each transaction needs to be executed by EVM, and every computational step in EVM is priced in units of GAS.
 The price the user wishes to pay per unit of GAS is GAS price.
 The transaction fees equal the GAS price multiplied by the total GAS required to execute the transaction.
-That is, the larger GAS price, the larger transaction fees.} is the key factor for transaction selection.
-To gain more transaction fees, the miner node prefers to select the transactions with higher GAS price first.
-Lastly, if two or more transactions have the same GAS price, the miner node selects the earliest transaction based on timestamp.
+That is, the larger GAS price, the larger the transaction fees.} is the key factor for transaction selection.
+To gain more transaction fees, the miner node usually prefers to select the transactions with the higher GAS price first.
+Finally, if two or more transactions have the same GAS price, the miner node selects the earliest transaction based on the timestamp.